cocoahuke/patch_shadowsocksR/README.md

 Latest release (1.3.9):
 [https://github.com/yichengchen/ShadowsocksX-R/releases/tag/sst_1.3.9](https://github.com/yichengchen/ShadowsocksX-R/releases/tag/sst_1.3.9)

-after we got app bundle, the application should be able to open normally. still can not be used though, cause lack of clock_gettime this function
+after we got app bundle, the application should be able to open normally. still can not be used though, because lack of clock_gettime this function
 ## Second step: **Move to Applications folder**
 As title, move the ShadowsocksX-R to the Applications folder